 As you can see, beyond routers there are also network devices called switches.
 These can help expand your network while maintaining an efficient IT infrastructure.

-With all of that said, our next post will examine a concept known as the Media Access Control (MAC) Address.
-This is another number that identifies a computer, in a way similar to that of the TCP/IP address – although in a much more unique way.
+With all of that said, we’ll examine a concept known as the Media Access Control (MAC) Address.
+This is another number that identifies a computer, in a way similar to that of the TCP/IP address – although in a much more unique way – in our next post.